Omni-Analytics-Group/eth-data-science-course/README.md

 * Various link fixes and copy edits
 * Minor updates to Module 3

-*Gitcoin Grant Round 15 and Beta Round*
+*Gitcoin Grants Round 15 and Beta Round*

 This round we've decided to experiment with a little bit of alternative styled content!
 In the `lagniappe` folder you'll find a compilation "Tweet Book" of R programming related tweets from our Twitter.
 As our first foray into children's content, we created a data collection worksheet that has young, budding data scientists describing crypto currency logos in spreadsheet form.
 It should be a short, fun exercise for anyone getting used to how data is structured.
 We've also included two new Uniswap-centric case studies, one of which won an award for most insightful analysis of the protocol's governance.
 With that, we hope you enjoy this update!